 The biotech sector, like many other sectors, remains poorly supported by Federal and State governments.
 Thus the challenge for many Biotech companies remains funding.
 In a challenging landscape it is important that IP rich businesses have an IP strategy that matches their commercial goals.
 In other words, it’s not simply about capturing and prosecuting patent applications, it’s about a holistic approach that supports the desired outcome for the client - whether that’s trade sale, IPO or business growth.
 “It is important to have an IP position in place, it gives the client options for carving out a piece of the commercial landscape further down the track.
 I see patents as one of the strategic weapons against competitors."

-- PhD in Molecular Biology / Immunology – University of Western Australia
+- Doctor of Philosophy (Molecular Biology / Immunology) – University of Western Australia

-- Bachelor of Science (Honours) in Microbiology and Biochemistry – Murdoch University
+- Bachelor of Science (Microbiology and Biochemistry) (Honours) – Murdoch University